 General Institutional Information

 Birthingway seeks to foster an educational community in which all members have the opportunity to learn and contribute, free from discrimination or harassment.
-Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by e-mail, using the contact information listed below, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
+Any person, including a witness or witnesses, may report sexual discrimination or sexual harassment—individuals do not need to be the victim of alleged conduct or harassment in order to make a report.
+Reports, either written or verbal, should be made to the Title IX Coordinator and may be made in person, by mail, by telephone, or by e-mail, using the contact information listed below.

 Title IX Coordinator: Holly Scholles